China planning new policies to support green vehicles

 China has been rolling out policies to encourage sales of green vehicles, hoping that the industry can help the country fight pollution and reduce the country’s reliance on imported oil.

-Its support has been a boon to firms such as Warren Buffett-backed BYD Co Ltd , the country’s biggest maker of electric vehicles.
-(Reporting by Brenda Goh; Editing by Richard Pullin)
+Its support has been a boon to firms such as Warren Buffett-backed BYD Co Ltd, the country’s biggest maker of electric vehicles.